Gardening for Beginners 🌱 START HERE

 +

-Leaks coming through cracks in the plumbing system may be the culprit.
+Leaks coming through cracks in the plumbing system may be the cause.

 An interior plumbing leak from a bathroom or kitchen sink can cause increased moisture in the air.
-It’s important for homeowners to check pipes often for cracks and corrosion; according to the EPA, leaks can lead to the growth of harmful biological pollutants.
+Make sure to check pipes often for cracks and corrosion; according to the EPA, leaks can lead to the growth of harmful biological pollutants.
 Early plumbing leak detection could help prevent water damage, musty smells, and potential mold growth.

 While some leaks are easy to spot, others are not.
-Homeowners can look for wall discoloration, bubbling paint or wallpaper, a dripping sound, or a musty smell.
-If any of these are present, they’ll want to contact a professional for plumbing leak repair.
+Look for wall discoloration, bubbling paint or wallpaper, a dripping sound, or a musty smell.
+If any of these are present, you’ll want to contact a professional for plumbing leak repair.

 Poor insulation could be increasing the home’s humidity levels.

-Ever wondered “Why is my house so humid with the AC on?”
-It’s generally understood that poor insulation can allow uncomfortably cold air into a home during the winter, canceling out the efforts of a furnace.
+Poor insulation can allow cold air to seep into a home during the winter, canceling out the efforts of a furnace.
 The same principle applies to humidity.
 When outdoor humidity is high, that damp air can make its way inside via gaps not sealed by insulation.
 This also means that cool, air-conditioned air can escape instead of circulating indoors.
 So while it may seem like the central AC is not blowing cold air, it actually may be working overtime (and driving up energy costs, too).

 Having old insulation replaced, especially in the attic and basement, could be the key to eliminating excess moisture in the air.
 If it isn’t possible to completely replace the home’s insulation, caulking or sealing windows throughout the home can be another effective way to restore the home to a more ideal inside humidity level.